 I love this kind of design exercise because it really makes you think about what different kinds of shapes and symbols communicate to a viewer.
 It also gives you a few, simple constraints to follow to help improve your logo design skills without a deadline.
 So go nuts.

 Do you like this logo design exercise?
-Are there other design exercises you like better?
-Let me know in the comments 🙂
+Are there other logo design exercises you prefer?
+Do you want me to write more about design exercises that help you build your skills?
+Cause I will.
+Just let me know in the comments 🙂